Manoj Kumar (boxer): 2011 World Amateur Boxing Championships

 Kumar reached the quarterfinals, losing 18–24 to Tom Stalker, at the 2011 World Amateur Boxing Championships in Baku, Azerbaijan.
 Earlier in the competition, Kumar had defeated Valentino Knowles of Bahamas 17–11, Ray Moylette of Ireland 19–7 and Hu Qing of China 17–15.
 This last victory against Hu Qing had sealed his qualification for the 2012 Olympic Games.

 London Olympics 2012

 Manoj won the first round against Serdar Hudayberdiyev of Turkmenistan by a score of 13–7 and advanced to the last 16.
 But he lost his pre-quarterfinal bout against world #1 ranked Tom Stalker of Great Britain.
-The final score read 20–16, the break-up being 7–4, 9–5, 4–7 in the favor of Stalker.
+The final score read 20–16, the break-up being 7–4, 9–5, 4–7 in the favour of Stalker.
 Expressing disapproval at the second round scoring, Manoj cited "blatant cheating" as the reason for his defeat as he exited the competition.